Saturday, March 29, 2025

 Map to location HERE

-The bird continues in the same location on March 6th.
+The bird continued in the same location, after a seven day absence, on March 10th.

 Tufted Duck in Vancouver - Photo: Ben Lambert